BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 #### Parachains

-Most parachains take the form of blockchains but need not necessarily be one.
+Most parachains take the form of blockchains but don't necessarily need to be one.
 A parachain is described by Polkadot in the whitepaper as "an application-specific data structure that is globally consistent and validatable."
 This means it must be validatable by the validators of the relay chain.
 Parachains can host their own applications and economies.

 Polkadot only supports a limited number of parachains.
 Parachain builders must successfully acquire a parachain slot for their parachain to be accepted in the Polkadot network.
-Slots are granted via Polkadot governance, and auctions.
+Slots are granted via Polkadot governance and auctions.
 Currently there are about 100 slots available.

 Parachains are said to be on the same level as other blockchain networks like Bitcoin or Ethereum.
 Polkadot contains multiple parachains within itself.
 Hypothetically, you could include both the Bitcoin and Ethereum as parachains in the Polkadot network.

 [Read More](https://wiki.polkadot.network/docs/learn-parachains)

 #### Parathreads

 Parathreads are similar to Parachains in almost all ways, except that they are only granted temporary access to participate in the Polkadot network.
 Multiple parathreads can share the same parachain slot, and access the relay chain and share in it's security, whenever it economically makes sense.